ljwagerfield/multiverse/docs/0.0/Backlog.md

+# Refactor aggregate commands into command classes with prerequisites [WIP]

 # Add repositories for storing and retrieving aggregates [WIP]

 # Add command classes for optimistic (re)writes and compensations [WIP]

 # Add acceptance tests [WIP]

+# Add pre-conditions to commands for aggregate ID

 # Determine how offline users will be protected